MackenzieWallBlog/vue-ghlog-template/code/ReviewLenses.md

 ## The Adversarial Lens
 Pretend for a moment it is your coworkers mission to put a memory leak into the code and break the program.
 Sometimes too much team trust can let memory leaks or other issues sneak past a code review.
 Team trust is great- outside of the code review process.
+This lens is inspired by a certain jr developer I had the pleasure of working with.

 ## The Test Lens
 Are there unit tests?
 Well, maybe there should be!

 These are the ones I came up with, but feel free to use and add your own!

 Another trick I like to do is add lines in git one at a time instead of by file.
-Usually in VS Code or GiTKraken.
+Usually in VS Code or GitKraken.
 This way, I am reviewing it a little more and being slightly more precious with what makes it into the reivew.
 Anything you can catch on your own saves your coworkers' valuable time, and lets them focus on the things you can't find!